h-REA/hREA/docs/contributing.md

 yarn run publish:graphql:adapter
 ```

 This builds the module and runs `npm publish --access=public` from the `build/` directory.
-The
-helper `scripts/upgrade-modules.sh` bumps the module version.
-Publishing is normally done by
-maintainers as part of a release.
+Publishing is normally done by maintainers as part of a release.

+`scripts/upgrade-modules.sh` also **publishes**, which its name does not suggest: for each module it runs `npm version patch` and then `npm publish --access=public`.
+It is not a dry run and not a local bump you can use to see what would happen.
+Read it before running it.

 ## Code layout reminders